ABOUT THE AUTHOR

-I’m excited to let you know that my book, The Colour of the Sun, will be released on November 17.
+I’m excited to let you know that my book, The Colour of the Sun, has been released!

 You can read it TODAY if you enjoy your books in Kindle format.
 The Colour of the Sun is now available in Kindle Edition and can be purchased by clicking on the Amazon link below:

 The Colour of the Sun is a reclaimed narrative about a young South African girl (above) who, after her father’s mysterious death, must navigate the cruelty of Apartheid and the sinister secrets of her family to find her voice, and a new life, in America.

 My father took his life when I was three years old, though I would not know that until many years later.
 The fact of his death was kept a secret for years — his disappearance was not to be mentioned, without question — but there was no denying that the reality of our family had fundamentally changed.
 What followed were years of personal upheaval, tumultuous even against the political revolution simmering around us: my siblings and I were sent to live on a remote farm; while my mother, giving birth to and then secretly adopting a child into the family; and an abusive stepfather entered our lives.
 Our abrupt escape to America was no less troubled, but it was on this strange new continent where I began a new chapter, finding profound love with an NFL player, whose tragic death left our young daughters fatherless, just as I had been.
 But it was also there where an unexpected public display of bravery changed my life’s trajectory, and I came to understand the depth of the human ability to find hope, redemption, forgiveness and the necessary tools to piece back together the fragments of our shattered selves.